angular/angular/aio/content/guide/app-shell.md

 </code-example>

 ## Step 3: Verify the app is built with the shell content

-Build with the app shell target.
+Use the CLI to build the `app-shell` target.

 <code-example format="." language="bash" linenums="false">
 ng run my-app:app-shell
 </code-example>

-Verify the build output by openning `dist/my-app/index.html` look for text `app-shell works!` which verifies that the app shell route was rendered as part of the output.
+To verify the build output, open `dist/my-app/index.html`.
+Look for default text `app-shell works!` to show that the app shell route was rendered as part of the output.